mosaicml/composer/docs/source/trainer/schedulers.rst

 .. note::

-    Compared to pytorch schedulers, :class:`.ComposerScheduler` need not be provided an ``optimizer`` directly.
-The trainer will handle binding the optimizer when converting our schedulers to :class:`~torch.optim.lr_scheduler.LabmdaLR`.
+    Compared to PyTorch schedulers, :class:`.ComposerScheduler` need not be provided an optimizer directly.
+The trainer will handle binding the optimizer when it compiles the scheduler later.

 Scale Schedule Ratio
 --------------------